NCMHCE New Narrative Exam Alert

 narrative exam, you should study the corresponding study material that we

-will provide.
+provide.
 Taking a multiple-choice style exam requires an entirely

 different study strategy than what you would use for the simulation style